Great Bear Royalties (OTC:GBRBF) Trading 0.3% Higher

 Great Bear Royalties Corp.
-(OTC:GBRBF – Get Rating)’s stock price traded up 0.3% during trading on Monday .
-The company traded as high as C$5.14 and last traded at C$5.12.
-135,900 shares changed hands during trading, an increase of 776% from the average session volume of 15,520 shares.
+(OTC:GBRBF – Get Rating) traded up 0.3% during mid-day trading on Monday .
+The stock traded as high as C$5.14 and last traded at C$5.12.
+135,900 shares traded hands during mid-day trading, an increase of 776% from the average session volume of 15,520 shares.
 The stock had previously closed at C$5.10.

 Great Bear Royalties Company Profile